hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

     <figcaption>Screencaptures from the film <em>The Mark of Man</em>.
 The electron beam is shot trough a character stencil, taking its shape.
 A reversed "symbol of shading" can be found (bottom right) in one of the featured stencils.</figcaption>
 </figure>

-A similar character matrix was also used in the Stromberg-Carlson S-C 5000 printer (["the first printer to start a fire"](https://en.wikipedia.org/wiki/Lp0_on_fire)) ^[de Beauclair (1968): [*Rechnen mit Maschinen*](https://archive.org/details/rechnenmitmaschidebe/page/283/mode/1up?q=%22SC%205000%22)], produced somewhere between 1957 to late 1960s.
+And then it appears again, in the Stromberg-Carlson S-C 5000 printer (["the first printer to start a fire"](https://en.wikipedia.org/wiki/Lp0_on_fire)) ^[de Beauclair (1968): [*Rechnen mit Maschinen*](https://archive.org/details/rechnenmitmaschidebe/page/283/mode/1up?q=%22SC%205000%22)], produced somewhere between 1957 to late 1960s.

 <figure class="u-image-full-width">
     {% image